MohammedGomaaS/simple-express-app/README.md

     cd path/to/simple-express-app; npm install
     ```

-3. Make sure you have [mongoDB](https://www.mongodb.com/)  installed and "problemsolutions".
+3. Make sure you have [mongoDB](https://www.mongodb.com/)  installed.

 4. Go to   "./problemsolutios/config/default.json" and update "mongoDB" key with your connection string.